 Phil with Signore Renato Di Lorenzo on the terrace at Disisa

-Each year the chosen blend of oils from the estate is packed with the Gift of Oil branding and sold in The Gift of Oil shop in Bolton and the website.
+Each year the chosen blend of oils from the estate is packed with the Gift of Oil branding and sold in The Gift of Oil shop in Bolton and the website as the company’s main Italian olive oil.
 The current 2019 oil is an excellent example of what the estate can produce.
 It has a wonderful aroma of cut grass, grated apple skins and carrots with some orange and kumquat citrus tones.
 It offers a full salad bowl of flavours in the mouth along with green bananas and ripe stone fruit.
 It is well balanced with a light bitterness and medium pepper.
 It is full of interest without being aggressive

 In addition to his own label oils Phil also sells a small range of guest oils.
 The current offering includes five first class oils from the 2019 harvest.
 They are:

-- CastelinS from the Vallee des Baux in France
+- A French olive oil, CastelinS from the Vallee des Baux in France

-- Vea from Catalonia in Spain.
+- Another Spanish olive oil, Vea from Catalonia in Spain.
 (Look out for my next Memories post on my visit to this producer.)